-

 Magma

 Seismic activity has always fascinated me.
-Our earth is in constant motion.
-As we improvised Magma, I imagined the flute’s sound floating through the earth’s core.
+Our world is in constant motion.
+As we improvised Magma, I imagined the flute sound floating through the earth’s core.
 The pure elements of earth, air, fire, water...combined and recombined to form swirling waves of dynamic lava.
 Magnetic.
 Fluid.
 Pure.
 Unpredictable.
 Bubbly.
 Transformative.
 Impermanent.
 Powerful harmonic and melodic fragments represent molten materials that resides beneath our earth’s crust.
 Tectonic shifts.
 Liquid rock.

 Zero Gravity